SBRT Frequently Asked Questions (FAQs)

 In certain highly selected circumstances, we may be able to offer SBRT as the modality of choice for patients that have previously received a full dose of external beam radiation therapy and now have recurrent but localized tumors.
 SBRT is a rapidly maturing technology that requires specialized clinical and technical expertise.

-SBRT requires highly accurate, precise, and focused radiation delivery in order to be successful because of the high dose of the treatment as well as the rapid radiation dose drop-off.
-It utilizes the same principles that have allowed Radiation Oncologists and Neurosurgeons to successfully deliver highly focused and precise radiation treatment to brain tumors, and brain metastases.
+SBRT requires highly accurate, precise, and focused radiation delivery in order to be successful because of the high dose of the treatment and the rapid radiation dose drop-off.
+It utilizes the same principles that have allowed radiation oncologists and neurosurgeons to successfully deliver highly focused and precise radiation treatment to brain tumors and brain metastases.
 Unlike the CNS, however, tumors and organs throughout the body can potentially move with breathing and other factors.
 SBRT treatments require accurate and precise tumor localization at the time of radiation simulation (Figure 4).
-Our expert team works closely with our interventional radiologists or surgeons to minimal invasively place into a patient's tumor, fiducials (tiny gold seeds, or coils) that act as localizing and tracking devices (Figure 5).
+Our expert team works closely with our interventional radiologists or surgeons to place fiducials (tiny gold seeds, or coils) into a patient's tumor in as minimally invasive a way as possible.
+These fiducials act as localizing and tracking devices (Figure 5).
 Fiducials assist us in targeting the tumor more accurately and precisely.
 The placement of fiducials is a procedure much like obtaining a biopsy for the tissue diagnosis of the cancer and is safely performed under image-guidance.